scriptPilot/dexie-mysql-sync/README.md

     export db
     ```

-3. Run `npm run dev` and let the magic begin
+Run `npm run dev` and let the magic begin.

 Use the database according to the [Dexie.js documentation](https://dexie.org/).

 ## Function Details